JDSlimz/pcilookup/README.md

 Please feel free to fork and make it better!

-I know it the API code is a little strange (looks like PHP in style because that's what I know)!
+I know the API code is a little strange (looks like PHP in style because that's what I know)!

 The web front end is in pci-web and the API backend is in pci.